SvenMb/gbrein_tnylpo/README.md

 Notes:
 1. needs to be run with (resp. some features need) the `-s` (full screen console) option.
 2. needs to be run with the `-n` (don't close files) option.
+3. as I said, go play with your smartphone, kiddy!
 ## How do I build it?
 Make sure you have a version of the `ncurses` library supporting wide characters and its headers installed